AhmadElsagheer/Competitive-programming-library/curriculum/outlines/Linear_ds.md

 	 2. Important functions and their complexities:
 	 	* `add, get, set, set, indexOf, size`
 	 2. How resizing is done internally + resizing complexity.
-	 5. Using Static Arrays with Dynamically-Resizable Arrays
+	 5. Using Static Arrays with Dynamically-Resizable Arrays.
 	 	* `ArrayList<Integer> a[]`

 3. Bitmasks